 What if I can’t afford a private cannabis prescription

 The cost of private medical cannabis can be prohibitive to people with low incomes, especially those with conditions that mean they are unable to work and raise the funds needed to subsidise their medical needs.
 In response to this, a card scheme called Cancard has been launched which aims to protect those using cannabis without a prescription for medicinal purposes from arrest.

 The scheme still requires patients to prove that they have a condition that has so far not responded to two prescribed or licenced medicines or treatments, and while the group behind the scheme have worked closely with police forces across the UK, the scheme is by no means a get out of jail free card.

 Cancard membership costs £30, and they claim that 98% of police stops reported by the scheme members have resulted in no further police action.

 When will medical cannabis be available to more people on the NHS?

 It’s currently estimated that around 1.4 million people in the UK are using self sourced cannabis to treat medical conditions.
 As these people are forced into criminality the issue of wider access to medical cannabis continues to be a pressing issue and a hotly debated topic.
-At this moment in time, NICE recommendations still only suggest cannabis based medical products are suitable for a small number of conditions.
-The data from projects such as T21 and other clinical trials alongside widespread public support will certainly build a strong argument for wider adoption of evidence-based and cost-effective cannabis medicines within the NHS, but when that happens is still very much unknown.
+At this moment in time, NICE recommendations still only suggest cannabis-based medical products are suitable for a small number of conditions.
+The real-world data from projects such as T21 and other clinical trials alongside widespread public support will certainly build a strong argument for wider adoption of evidence-based and cost-effective cannabis medicines within the NHS, but when that happens is still very much unknown.